virtusize/virtusize.github.io/_sources/oc/getting-started.txt

         'Large'

 image
-    *String* - The URL to a variant specific image of this line item.
+    *String* - The URL to a variant specific image of this line item of the color and style the item was ordered by the customer.
 If possible provide a high quality image.
-This will be used to help the customer identify his previous purchases at a later stage in the virtusize widget.
+This will be used to help the customer identify his previous purchases at a later stage in the Virtusize widget.

     Example::